szermatt/mistty/docs/source/extensions.rst

 applications will understand.
 The translation is done by :code:`mistty-translate-key`.

+mistty-translate-key : function
-    The function :code:`mistty-translate-key` takes an Emacs key binding, as returned by `kbd` and returns a string containing the sequence of characters that correspond to that key to send to the application tied to the terminal.
+    This function takes an Emacs key binding, as returned by `kbd` and returns a string containing the sequence of characters that correspond to that key to send to the application tied to the terminal.

 The default terminal keymap used by MisTTY mimics :program:`xterm` key bindings.
 You might extend it or change it by changing the map